 Festoons (also called malar festoons) develop when the muscles below the eye — particularly the orbicularis oculi muscle which closes the eye — begin to weaken and degenerate.
 The loss of muscle action causes the soft tissues in the area to slide downwards, pulling the skin.
-Fat and fluid may also begin to accumulate in the area, giving the festoon its characteristic puffy appearance.
+Fat and fluid may also begin to accumulate in the area, giving the festoon, its characteristic puffy appearance.

-Scientists don’t know what exactly causes the muscles to weaken, but hypothesize that a number of factors including sun damage, gravity, and age-related muscle attenuation are contributing elements.
+Scientists don’t know what exactly causes the muscles to weaken, but hypothesize that a number of factors including sun damage, gravity, and age-related muscle attenuation are the contributing elements.

 “Festoons develop due to reasons such as genetics, sun damage, aging, and poor lymph drainage.
-As a result, over time the structural area below the surface of the eyelid experiences damage to the elastic fibers causing the skin to weaken, leading to a gap where swelling or puffiness can occur,” says Orange County-based plastic surgeon Dr. Joseph Cruise.
+As a result, over time, the structural area below the surface of the eyelid experiences damage to the elastic fibers causing the skin to weaken, leading to a gap where swelling or puffiness can occur,” says Orange County-based plastic surgeon Dr. Joseph Cruise.

 There is an important distinction to be made here: festoons are not the same as eyelid bags, even though they may look very similar.
 Festoons extend from the lower eyelid to the cheek, with the cheek portion being larger.